svoop/aixm/README.md

 The different models are interwoven with [`has_many` and `has_one` associations](https://www.rubydoc.info/gems/aixm/AIXM/Association).

-Please note that `has_many` associations are instances `AIXM::Association::Array` which mostly behave like normal arrays.
+Please note that `has_many` associations are instances `AIXM::Concerns::Association::Array` which mostly behave like normal arrays.
 However, you must not add or remove elements on the array directly but use the corresponding method on the associating model instead:

 ```ruby
 document.features << airport   # => NoMethodError